 The study and practice in written conventions of the sciences for academic, scientific, and public audiences.
-Prereq: ENGL 120, Junior standing.
+Prereq: ENGL 120.
+At least junior standing.

 ENGL 325.
 Writing in the Health Professions.
 3 Credits.

 Study of and practice in language use and written conventions of the health professions for academic, scientific, and public audiences.
 Prereq: ENGL 120 and Junior standing.